asaladino/ethos-sample-java-cli/README.md

-# Ethos com.ellucian.app.Sample Java CLI
+# Ethos Sample Java CLI

 This is a sample java commandline app, with deployment instructions.